 There are more ways to balance an academic and personal life.
 If you think of something, you can start a Whatsapp conversation with us.
 You can also subscribe to our newsletter for insightful content.

-- I'm a part 2 pharmacy student of OAU.
-I'm a Christian.
-I love to read and write.
-Creating stories in my head is my best hobby.
-I'm always willing to learn and friendly.
-I joined this community to be a better person.
+Adeyemi Favour is a part two pharmacy student of OAU.
+She’s a Christian who loves to read and write.
+Creating stories in her head is her hobby.
+She’s always willing to learn and friendly.
+She joined this community to be a better person.